 A beautifully simple and simply beautiful presentation to help you prepare for any pitch event.

 5 Lessons to Gain in Pitch Competitions That Have Nothing to Do with Money

 An article highlighting the reasons to enter a pitch competition.

-A slideshow outlining key points to include in a pitch to a venture capitalist.
+Explains key points to include in your pitch to perfect it.

 Pitching to Angel Investors

-Tips when presenting your business concept to angels in order to receive an investment.
+Tips for presenting your business concept to angel investors when you are asking for an investment.

 Teams should prepare a short pitch deck (approximately 10 -12 slides).
 Typically, an effective pitch will contain the following information:

 Value proposition: what problem does it solve, and for whom?